ChromeRHack/Unenrollment-Toolkit/README.md

 # Things to Fix in chronological order.
 Top to bottom
 - mush doesn't install.
-- ~mush doesn't launch.~ Dedchromebook should confirm
+- mush doesn't launch.
+NOPE
-- ~we will start croshunblocker when chrome starts by spoofing chrome like we did with tpmc.~ NO do this with an extension.
+- we will start croshunblocker when chrome starts by spoofing chrome like we did with tpmc.~ NO do this with an extension.
 Murkmod already solved it.
 We're idiots.
 - Remember to put info for skids at the bottom of the inevitable faq
+- Fix when powerwash "my chwomebook did a fucky a wucky"
 # Things to do going in chronological order.
 Top to Bottom.
 Yeah umm half the time we spent is fixing rainstormes shit. y you do dis rainstorm?????
 - ~Fork Murkmod to this repo because I'm a dumbass and didn't do it~
 - ~Upload base grunt with murkmod for reference (Doesn't have everything but it's a rough starting point)~ (Uploaded partial rootfs read restofrootfs.md for reason)